FamilyTreesNet/szewczyk/README.md

 Grandparents of Gwen, Vivian, Jonathan and Robert

 Katarzyna and Ignacy received their marriage license from a courthouse in Springfield, Massachusetts.
 Its possibile Ignacy and Katarzyna were married in Europe prior to 1909.
+(Note that Ignacy indicated he was married in the ship records.)

-Katarzyna arrived in the US six years before Ignacy.
+Apparently Katarzyna arrived in the US six years before Ignacy.
 While living in Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed two priests coming in late and conducting inappropriate behavior with young women in the kitchen.

 Ignacy and Katarzyna spent a short time farming in Alabama before settling in Detroit, Michigan.
 Ignacy worked for the Michigan Central Railroad, not the Père Marquette Railroad.
 Followed by Ford, then owned a Gulf Gas Station in Centerline, Michigan.